Orion-AI-Lab/uncertainty-wildfires/README.md

 # Uncertainty-Aware Deep Learning for Wildfire Danger Forecasting

 This repository contains the code and pretrained models used in the paper **"Uncertainty-Aware Deep Learning for Wildfire Danger Forecasting"**.

-The project implements both deterministic and uncertainty-aware deep learning models to predict wildfire danger while quantifying predictive uncertainties.
+The project implements both deterministic and uncertainty-aware deep learning models to predict wildfire danger.

 ## Table of Contents
 - [Installation](#installation)